-Bird control is an extremely sensitive area of pest management however sometimes the problems caused by birds can become a serious problem for homeowners and businesses if they are not effectively treated.
+Bird control is an extremely sensitive area of pest management, however, sometimes birds can become a serious problem for homeowners and businesses if they are not effectively treated.

 A professional inspection by Termitrust is your best choice to reduce the presence of problem birds around your home or business.
-We are trained in bird biology, breeding habits and the latest methods for their removal or keeping them at bay.
+We are trained in bird biology, breeding habits and the latest methods for bird control, removal and proofing.

 The elimination and control of birds must be treated responsibly and with caution.
 Many preventative measures are available but each must be considered in terms of appropriateness for the specific situation.
-Our technicians will explain all options and advise the most appropriate for your situation.
+Our technicians will explain all options and advise the most appropriate method of bird control & proofing for your situation.

 Most importantly, we know birds in your local area.
-We have bird control experts on the ground in the following key locations and other surrounding regions:
+We have bird control & proofing experts on the ground in the following key locations and other surrounding regions:

-QLD - Brisbane, Gold Coast, Sunshine Coast, Logan, Caboolture, Toowoomba, Cairns & Rockhampton
+QLD - Brisbane, Gold Coast, Sunshine Coast, Logan, Caboolture, Cairns, Ipswich & Rockhampton

-NSW - Sydney, Central Coast, Newcastle, Hunter & Canberra (ACT)
+NSW - Sydney, Central Coast, Newcastle, Hunter, Tamworth, Wollongong & Canberra (ACT)

 VIC - Melbourne